-Now that your braces are in place, it is very important to maintain a good oral hygiene regimen throughout the length of your treatment.
-Braces, wires, bands and retainers can all trap food particles and make it difficult to brush or floss away plaque.
+Now that your orthodontic treatment has begun, it is very important to maintain a good oral hygiene regimen throughout the length of your treatment.
 Careful brushing and flossing, preferably after every meal and snack, is the best way to prevent plaque build-up, tooth decay and gum disease.

 Cleaning Your Removable Appliance

 Brush your removable appliance every day as a part of your regular brushing and flossing schedule.
 Because food particles and plaque can accumulate on your appliance just as they do on your teeth, soak the appliance daily.
 Dissolve a denture-cleaning tablet in a glass of tap water at room temperature, and soak your appliance once a day.
 Special cleaning foam is also available at our office for purchase.